 How to Use Chrome’s Built-in Cleaner

 With technology, you can’t always know what caused an issue to occur.
-When the cause is unknown, all you can do is the trial-and-error method until you come across the solution that works for you.
-Which one worked for you?
+When the cause is unknown, such as with the scrolling not working issue in Chrome, all you’re left to do is the trial-and-error method until you come across the solution that works for you.